richee-w/dotfiles/.config/qtile/README.md

 # qtile windows manager

-## Edit 19/07/2022

-**This is now broken since upgrading to endeavour os qtile CE config files.
-This was expected.
-I'll get round to fixing when I have time.**

----

 ### Quickly view keybindings in qtile

 Script adapted from ["Want A List Of Your Keybindings?
 Write A Shell Script!"](https://www.youtube.com/watch?v=WkXyXIs-ZMI&t=1410s) by Distro Tube.
 The YouTube video shows how to put together a "Quick view keybindings" script for Xmonad.
 The script has been adapted to work on **qtile**.
 I suspect the ***sed - e*** regex stuff used in my adaption could be more efficient, but hey, it works!
 The script will likely have to change somewhat as I move forward with customising **qtile**.